 As I read and read, I realized that this was a little simpler than I thought because they both have a lot in common in terms of general happenings in the brain and body chemistry.
 And, besides, they both start with ‘T’!

 I like Dr. Robert Hedaya’s description of the brains structure.
 He likens it to a two scoop ice cream cone.

 - The cone is the primitive brain, the brain stem.
 It’s what manages our basic functions like blood pressure, breathing, temperature; the autonomic nervous system.

 - The first scoop is the limbic, emotional brain.
 It’s in charge of our hormones, memory and unconscious reactions (those knee-jerk reactions, beliefs about life)

 - The second scoop is the cortex, or conscious brain.
 It’s in charge of our thoughts, planning, weighing decisions.

-So, we have layers of the brain and then there are its hemispheres.
+So, we have layers of the brain and its’ hemispheres.
 How does all of this play out in toddlers and teens?

-- Moody’s developmental ‘job’ is to explore, assert, and take initiative.
-Moody is coming out of a phase in which the developmental jobs (trust building) required great dependence on the adults around.
-Moody’s brain is undergoing phenomenal blooming and pruning (to use neuroplasticity language).
-This means huge numbers of neuron pathways are sprouting so the brain is noisy and in-efficient.
-And as toddlerhood moves on, there is pathway pruning; those pathways not needed just die off.
-It is not a smooth, linear process; again, noisy and in-efficient.
+Moody’s developmental ‘job’ is to explore, assert, and take initiative.
+Moody is coming out of a phase in which the developmental job (trust building) required great dependence on adults.
+Moody’s brain is now undergoing phenomenal blooming and pruning.
+Blooming means huge numbers of neuron pathways are sprouting so the brain is noisy and in-efficient.
+As toddlerhood moves on, there is pathway pruning; those pathways not needed just die off.
+It is not a smooth, linear process.
+It is noisy and in-efficient.